GoogleCloudPlatform/hadoop-discovery-tool/README.md

       4. Hive Metastore
          1. User Name
          2. Password
       5. SSL is enabled or not(conditional input - if automatic detection doesn't work it will be prompted).
-Please ensure that your edge/worker node from where the tool is being run has access to SSL ports of the Cloudera Manager portal.
+If SSL is enabled please ensure that your edge/worker node from where the tool is being run has access to SSL ports of the Cloudera Manager portal.
 If certificate exchange is required, please do so.
       6. Yarn (conditional input - if automatic detection doesn't work it will be prompted)
          1. Resource managers hostname or IP address
          2. Port Number